CharlesTaylor7/citadels/README.md

 - Use `fly secret`, for the secret env vars.

 Don't use `.config/cargo.toml` or the env! macro.
 We need runtime env lookup, not compile time.

+## Dependency Management
+Use cargo-machete & cargo-unused-features to prune what is downloaded and compiled.

+Use careful judgement about when to include a dep, and when to fork and vendor.
+By vendoring we can still respect the licenses but remove unused optional dependencies. `vendor/` folder is for forked vendored libraries.